rockthejvm/rockthejvm-site/src/content/articles/the-differences-between-null-nothing-nil-none-and-unit-in-scala.md

 ## The null reference

 This is probably the most familiar.
-If you come to Scala from another programming language, perhaps <a href="https://rockthejvm.com/p/scala-at-light-speed">very quickly</a>, you're probably familiar with the `null` reference.
+If you come to Scala from another programming language, perhaps [very quickly](/courses/scala-at-light-speed), you're probably familiar with the `null` reference.
 It's used as an absent value.

 ```scala
 val anAbsentString: String = null